pulp/pulp/docs/contributing/3.0-development/index.rst

+TODO(asmacdo) move all 3.0-dev to contrib or wiki
 .. warning::
     All documents within the 3.0-Development section should be considered temporary, and will be removed or relocated prior to the release of Pulp 3.0.